Liangpi Noodles: How to Make from Scratch! | The Woks of Life

 Phase 2: Strain & Allow Starch to Settle

-Set the gluten ball aside, covered with an overturned bowl, to allow the gluten to relax at least 2 hours (you can store it in the refrigerator).
+Set the gluten ball aside, covered with an overturned bowl, to allow the gluten to relax at least 2 hours (you can store it in the refrigerator longer as well).
+Just make sure it remains covered, or it will dry out.

 Strain the starchy water through a fine meshed strainer into another large bowl, to remove any dough solids that may have slipped by.